 Fire resistant.
 The capability to withstand the application of heat by a flame for a period of 5 minutes.

-Note- The characteristics of an acceptable flame can be found in ISO 2685.
+Note - The characteristics of an acceptable flame can be found in ISO 2685^{1} .

 Fireproof.
 The capability to withstand the application of heat by a flame for a period of 15 minutes.

-Note- The characteristics of an acceptable flame can be found in ISO 2685.
-All ISO Standards are listed at the end of this chapter.
+Note- The characteristics of an acceptable flame can be found in ISO 26851.